calories to gain muscle mass

 1805 x 1.55 = 2800 Kcal

-In other words, Pedro considers his level of activity to be moderate, which according to the table, gives him a daily value of 2800 Kcal to maintain his current weight.
+In other words, Pedro considers his activity level to be moderate, which according to the table, gives him a daily value of 2800 Kcal to maintain his current weight.

-Of course, Pedro doesn't just want to keep going, he wants to climb up and gain some muscle mass.
+Of course, Pedro doesn't just want to maintain, but rather increase, and gain some muscle mass.

 Calories to gain muscle mass

-Like Pedro, you want to gain muscle mass, so it is not enough to know how many calories you need to maintain your weight.
+Like Pedro, you want to gain muscle mass, so you don't know how many calories you need to maintain your weight.

 The goal is to gain lean muscle mass, not simply weight.